 1929: Nehru was elected President of the Lahore Session of the Indian National Congress, where complete independence for the country was adopted as the goal.
 At midnight on New Year’s Eve 1929, Nehru hoisted the tricolour of India upon the banks of the Ravi in Lahore.

-He drafted a resolution, Fundamental Rights and Economic Policy in 1929-31 which had the core aims of the congress and future of the nation.
+He drafted a resolution, Fundamental Rights and Economic Policy in 1929-31 which had the core aims of the Congress and the future of the nation.

 The resolution was ratified by the Congress party in the Karachi Session, 1931, chaired by Saradar Vallabhai Patel.